A Calf for Christmas: Background

 A Calf for Christmas was based on a story that Astrid Lindgren was told by her father Samuel August Ericsson.
 He told Astrid Lindgren about a drunken barkeeper from Frödinge, who bought a calf from his brother.
 Ericsson helped the barkeeper to put the calf into a bag so the barkeeper was able to take it home with him on his carriage.
 Afterwards the barkeeper went to the pub and drank.
 On his way back, he did not remember buying a calf.
 When he suddenly heard a terrible roar from the calf, he believed that this was the devil and threw the calf off the wagon.
 This story was later told throughout the village.
 When Ericsson met the barkeeper again, he asked him mockingly, what had become of the calf.
 The barkeeper sensed that Ericsson knew about the story.
 He replied that this calf had made a long journey.

 In Sweden, the story was first published in 1951 as När Bäckhultarn for till stan in the book En bil kommer lastad.
 Within the first month, the book had already sold more than 30,000 times.

 The book has been translated into many languages, among them are English, German and Dutch.
 English edition has been illustrated by Marit Törnqvist.

 Reception

 The German child and adolescent psychiatrist Michael Schulte-Markwort called A Calf for Christmas as one of the most beautiful stories for bereaved counsel and comfort.
-It could help readers or listeners to cope with the strokes of fate.

 Kirkus Reviews praised the well-told story, calling it a mix of satire and sober realism.
 The watercolors by Marit Törnqvist are beautiful and "a fine complement to this unusual glimpse of rural Sweden at the turn of the century".

 Natalia Bragaru saif that A Calf for Christmas, like all Astrid Lindgren's books, has "multiple layers".
 It provides information about the harsh realities of the daily life on a farm in Sweden, telling of the gap between the poor and the rich, the traditions of the farmers, as well as of love, hope and the belief in miracles.